buildwithaura/aura-legacy/app/manual/Configuration.md

 Here's what happens when the app first starts.
 These will happen before any extensions are loaded:

- - The `config/` folder hosts a bunch of Ruby files.
+ - The `config/` and `config/defaults` folder hosts a bunch of Ruby files.
- - Anything that ends it `.defaults.rb` is loaded first.
-They are not example files--they actually get loaded!
+ - `config/defaults/*.rb` are loaded first.
+This is in version control.
- - All other `.rb` files are loaded after that.
+ - `config/*.rb` are loaded next.
+These are NOT in version control--these are for your user-defined overrides.

 ## Defining configuration example